pwall567/immutables/README.md

 (This is only if the iteration uses `map.entrySet()`; if the iteration uses `map.keySet()` and then retrieves each value by key, the performance is of course quadratic.)

+In a further optimisation, indexed access is allowed to all forms of collection, including `ImmutableSet` and the `Set` and `Collection` implementations returned by`ImmutableMap.keySet()` and `ImmutableMap.values()`.
+This makes it possible to iterate over these collections without instantiating an `Iterator` object.

 The unmarshalling of serialised data (e.g. JSON, XML) often fits the characteristics described above, and there are probably many other use cases that would benefit from these implementations.